citrix/citrix-daas-rest-go/citrixorchestration/docs/VDAComponentsSelectionValidationRequestModel.md

 HasFeatures returns a boolean if a field has been set.

+### SetFeaturesNil

+`func (o *VDAComponentsSelectionValidationRequestModel) SetFeaturesNil(b bool)`

+ SetFeaturesNil sets the value for Features to be an explicit nil

+### UnsetFeatures
+`func (o *VDAComponentsSelectionValidationRequestModel) UnsetFeatures()`

+UnsetFeatures ensures that no value is present for Features, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)